SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 25 July, 2024
+### 📅 Friday, 26 July, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some notable events that have occurred in the United States on July 25:
+Below are some events that take place on July 26 in the USA:

-- **St. James Day**: This day is celebrated by many Christian denominations in honor of St. James the Greater, one of the Twelve Apostles of Jesus.

-- **Walt Disney Studios was founded (1923)**: Before becoming The Walt Disney Company, the world-renowned entertainment conglomerate had its humble beginnings with the founding of the Walt Disney Studios.

-- **Puerto Rico Constitution Day (195
+- **National All or Nothing Day**: A day to take risks and try things you’ve always wanted to do.
+- **National Aunt and Uncle's Day**: A day to honor and appreciate aunts and uncles.
+- **One Voice Day**: A global event where people recite the Universal Peace Covenant in unison.
+- **Americans with Disabilities Act Anniversary**: Marking the signing of
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are and shine on! ✨🌟💖"
+"Believe in the magic within you! 🌟✨ You are capable of incredible things. 🚀💖"